-If you plan on staying in Andorra for more than a day, make sure to book your accommodations ahead of time!
+If you plan on staying in Andorra for more than a day, book your accommodations ahead of time!
 The hotels, resorts, and hostels tend to fill up early in winter since Andorra is a popular winter destination.

 Awesome things to do in Andorra in winter

-There aren’t so many places in the world where such varied opportunities for pastimes exist!
-Andorra is a paradise for mountain lovers and extreme sports addicts, but also for families, couples, and friends looking to relax and escape the hustle and bustle of the big cities.
+There aren’t many places in the world where such varied opportunities for pastimes exist!
+Andorra is a paradise for mountain lovers and extreme sports addicts but also for families, couples, and friends looking to relax and escape the hustle and bustle of the big cities.

-Also, Andorra’s main feature is that all the things to do are located so closely that one can visit several places in one day!
+Also, Andorra’s main feature is that everything to do is located so closely that one can visit several places in one day!